Frequently Asked Questions

 Is there a fee for cancelling a boat?

 Yes, we charge a $10 cancellation fee for each dropped boat regardless of circumstances.
-It's an inconvenience, one that usually ends up costing a lot of money.
+Consider it an inconvenience fee.
 For example, someone will book out 20 canoes 4 months in advance.
 Then they'll call back two weeks before the trip and say they actually only need 5 canoes now.
 We'll refund the difference, that's not a problem.
 The problem is that while you've had 15 unneeded canoes locked up that no one else can rent, a group trying to rent 12 canoes had to go somewhere else.
 Meanwhile, now that there are suddenly 15 extra canoes available only two weeks ahead of time (two weeks if we're lucky) all of our typical large, overnight groups have gone elsewhere and it's harder to re-rent the boats.
 Thus, that $10 for each unneeded boat serves as a disincentive to taking more boats than you think you should.
-It also helps contribute towards the lost revenue.
-But here's the important part - we're not out to nickle and dime people.
-We really don't charge this fee unless it's an egregious or ongoing act.
-If two or three friends drop out of your trip and you let us know right away, you're not going to be charged.

 Why is there a $10 fee to make a reservation over the phone?

 In short, it's another inconvenience fee.
 More specifically, it's very common to enter information incorrectly on our part which means confirmation emails and trip details don't make it out, information is constantly repeated, and a lot of questions are asked that could be answered in 10 seconds on the website (pricing/availability for different days and number of boats is a big one).
 Consider saving $10 an incentive to use our automated online system.

 Do you offer service downriver of Spring Green?